bitrise-io/devcenter/_articles/en/reviews/github-checks.md

 tag:
 - builds
 - troubleshooting
-title: Bitrise Checks on GitHub Checks
+title: Bitrise Checks on GitHub Checks - draft
 redirect_from: []
 summary: Bitrise Checks is a Github app which provides an extended version of the classic status checks Bitrise sends back to GitHub pull requests.
 Bitrise Checks